-In recent years, the increasing number of comorbid disorders has pushed for a specialized treatment program known as dual-diagnosis.
+The increasing number of comorbid disorders has pushed for a specialized treatment program known as dual-diagnosis in recent years.
 Individuals with co-occurring disorders have to get tested first, and if they are diagnosed with comorbid disorders, they are recommended they pursue a dual-diagnosis treatment program.

 What Is Dual-Diagnosis?

 Dual-diagnosis is an addiction treatment program that integrates the treatment of mental health issues and substance use disorders.
 These programs use cognitive behavioral therapy, medical management, motivational interviewing, and psychosocial interventions to treat individuals with co-occurring disorders.

 Dual-diagnosis treatment has been a breakthrough in addiction treatment.
 Previously, people with comorbid disorders would receive incomplete treatment.
 This often led to many relapses.
 But with dual-diagnosis, relapses are significantly less as individuals with co-occurring disorders can receive treatment for both disorders.

 Are you looking for a treatment center that offers dual-diagnosis?
 Enlight Treatment Center does.
 We are located in Southern California and provide dual-diagnosis treatment and other treatment programs for substance abuse disorder.